HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/operator-migration/helm_operator_core_migration.md

 !!!important

-        - Ensure to note the [requirements and limitations here](../../systemrequirements/9.5_express/supportedsoftware.md).
+        - Ensure to note the [Containerization requirements and limitations](../../../../get_started/plan_deployment/container_deployment/limitations_requirements.md).
         - For the new Helm deployment, you must use a different Kubernetes namespace from the one used in the Operator-based deployment.

 ### Ensure correct state
 Ensure that the Helm-based deployment is in the correct state before restoring a backup.

--   **Ensure that you have extracted the Kubernetes DX configuration<!-- [extracted the Kubernetes DX configuration](helm_extract_operator_properties.md) --> from the Operator-based deployment to a valid custom-values.yaml file.**
+-   **Ensure that you have extracted the Kubernetes DX configuration from the Operator-based deployment to a valid custom-values.yaml file.**
 -   **Enable `migration` mode for `operatorToHelm`** by adding or updating the following value in custom-values.yaml:

     ```